 How to make your work meaningful and your meaning work

-Anthony Sandberg dropped out of Dartmouth, tried several things and eventually became a successful sailing instructor (he borrowed boats from boat owners on weekdays to teach and hence, was able to start with zero initial capital).
+Anthony Sandberg dropped out of Dartmouth, tried several things, and eventually became a successful sailing instructor (he borrowed boats from boat owners on weekdays to teach and hence, was able to start with zero initial capital).

 - Begin experimentation use money from step 1 to experiment around (while keeping the source of money around)

-- Strike out on your own – Either as a part of current organization or on your own, follow the direction set by a successful experiment from step 3
+- Strike out on your own – Either as a part of the current organization or on your own, follow the direction set by a successful experiment from step 3

-Entrepreneurship is like dating – failures are unavoidable and are a a part of learning.
+Entrepreneurship is like dating – failures are unavoidable and are a part of learning.
 What matters most is resilience.

-Mike Faith is an amazing salesman, he made his first million and then lost everything (in UK property market) in his mid-twenties.
-With his resilience, he moved to USA with $1000, eventually founding headsets.com.
+Mike Faith is an amazing salesman, he made his first million and then lost everything (in the UK property market) in his mid-twenties.
+With his resilience, he moved to the USA with $1000, eventually founding headsets.com.

-If the pursuit of a risky dream imparts useful business skills along the journey, then even in worst case, the pursuer ends up learning useful skills.
+If the pursuit of a risky dream imparts useful business skills along the journey, then even in the worst case, the pursuer ends up learning useful skills.

 How to find great mentors and teachers to connect with

-Elliot Bisnow invited several CEOs on an all-expenses paid ski trip to Utah (to build connections with them), later, he called corporate sponsors to pay for the trip.
-Today he is one of the most well-connected twenty something and is pursuing the summit trips full time.
+Elliot Bisnow invited several CEOs on an all-expenses-paid ski trip to Utah (to build connections with them), later, he called corporate sponsors to pay for the trip.
+Today he is one of the most well-connected twenty-something and is pursuing the summit trips full time.

 There are two basic ways to find great connections